bigwiv/Biopython-cn/chr8.rst

 ``Bio.SearchIO`` submodule in Biopython. ``Bio.SearchIO`` allows you to extract information from your search results in a convenient way, while also dealing with the different standards and conventions used by different search tools.
-The name ``SearchIO`` is a homage to BioPerl¡¯s module of the same name.
+The name ``SearchIO`` is a homage to BioPerlâ€™s module of the same name.

-In this chapter, we¡¯ll go through the main features of ``Bio.SearchIO`` to show what it can do for you.
-We¡¯ll use two popular search tools along the way: BLAST and BLAT.
+In this chapter, weâ€™ll go through the main features of ``Bio.SearchIO`` to show what it can do for you.
+Weâ€™ll use two popular search tools along the way: BLAST and BLAT.
 They are used merely for illustrative purposes, and you should be able to adapt the workflow to any other search tools supported by ``Bio.SearchIO`` in a breeze.
-You¡¯re very welcome to follow along with the search output files we¡¯ll be using.
+Youâ€™re very welcome to follow along with the search output files weâ€™ll be using.
 The BLAST output file can be downloaded
 `here <http://biopython.org/SRC/Tests/Tutorial/my_blast.xml>`__, and the BLAT output file